 If you are being harassed by a debt collector, one of your best options may be to use bankruptcy to your advantage.
 By filing for bankruptcy, you will experience what is known as an “automatic stay.”
 This will prohibit all creditors from taking any further actions in their effort to collection.
 During the bankruptcy petition, as soon as it is filed, all collection attempts will come to a halt until the bankruptcy is over.
 In many cases, filing will end in a full discharge of your debts, which will allow for you to experience relief.
 Even in cases where the debt is not fully discharged, you will be able to establish a sturdy repayment plan which will put you on the road to financial stability for the long run.

-BANKRUPTCY LAWYER IN TERRE HAUTE
+COLLECTIONS DEFENSE LAWYER IN TERRE HAUTE